E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 http://127.0.0.1:8000/accounts/register/
 ```

 After successful registration, user may log in using logging form.
+Additionally a greeting email is sent to user's email address from "DelacruaRssReader@gmail.com".
+Messages "User added to the system" and "Greeting email sent to registered email address" will float.
+Note!
+Email may get to spam section of user's mailbox.

 To log in user can use navigation panel button "Log In" or following URL:
 ```
 http://127.0.0.1:8000/accounts/login/